Devil in the Grove: Reception

-In 2013, this book won the Pulitzer Prize for General Non-Fiction.
+In 2013, this book won the Pulitzer Prize for General Nonfiction.
 It won runner-up for the 2013 Dayton Literary Peace Prize.
 Thomas Friedman of The New York Times described Devil in the Grove as a "must-read, cannot-put-down history."

 In addition to being named to several "Best Books of 2012" lists by newspapers such as The Christian Science Monitor and The Boston Globe, Devil in the Grove was nominated in 2013 for the Chautauqua Prize and an Edgar Award for Best Fact Crime.